 New technologies.
-The ITI section of the BMS5 outcome takes up a further issue, one that was introduced at MGE1 and given more concrete expression at the Second Review Conference, namely the 'implications of recent developments in small arms and light weapons manufacturing, technology and design for effective marking, record-keeping and tracing' (UNGA, 2012a, annexe II, para.
-3g).
-43 The Second Review Conference had requested that the UN Secretary-General report on these issues (para.
-3g), and the resulting document was published shortly before BMS5 (UNGA, 2014a).
-At BMS5, states did not really grapple with the contents of the report, preferring instead to refer to these developments in general terms, including the challenges and opportunities they present for ITI implementation (UNGA, 2014g, paras.
-19-20).
-The UN membership did indicate that it would consider the implications of these developments for the ITI, including 'practical steps to ensure the continued and enhanced effectiveness of national marking, recordkeeping and tracing systems' (para.
-27d), but it basically kicked the topic farther down the road, proposing it for discussion at the PoA's Second MGE (MGE2), to be held in June 2015 (para.
-40a-b).
-44 In addition, states recommended that the UN Secretary-General provide further information on the subject and 'encouraged engagement with industry [...] to ensure that the parties involved remain fully informed of relevant technical developments' (paras.
-27e, 47).45 Other provisions.
+The ITI section of the BMS5 outcome takes up a further issue, one that was introduced at MGE1 and given more concrete expression at the Second Review Conference, namely the 'implications of recent developments in small arms and light weapons manufacturing,

+Other provisions.
 There are few other sources of value added in the ITI section of the BMS5 outcome.
-At the Second Review Conference, states had undertaken to 'designate, where they have not done so, [. . .] before the next review conference' the national points of contact mandated by the ITI (UNGA, 2012a, annexe II, para.
-2f).
-The BMS5 text reiterates the commitment to designate one or more national points of contact, but without mentioning the deadline of the Third Review Conference, which had been agreed at the Second Review Conference (UNGA, 2014g, paras.
+At the Second Review Conference, states had undertaken to 'designate, where they have not done so, [...] before the next review conference' the national points of contact mandated by the ITI (UNGA, 2012a, annexe II, para.
+2f).47 The BMS5 text reiterates the commitment to designate one or more national points of contact, but without mentioning the deadline of the Third Review Conference, which had been agreed at the Second Review Conference (UNGA, 2014g, paras.
 24, 27h).
 The BMS5 outcome also makes reference to import marking (para.
-23), which is important to effective tracing and largely neglected in the BMS4 outcome, 47 but adds nothing to the ITI itself.
-48
+23), which is important to effective tracing and largely neglected in the BMS4 outcome,48 but adds nothing to the ITI itself.49